skmorgane/biodiversity-course/exercises/R_info/R-info.md

 There is at least one package we will be installing from a different source.
 Instructions will be given when we get to that!

+### For Mac Users: Command Line Tools or xcrun errors
+One of the packages we use require Apple products to have the Command Line Tools installed.
+If you see an error about Command Line Tools or xcrun, then follow these steps:
+* Install Xcode from the App Store on Mac
+* Once Xcode is installed, open a terminal window and type in: Xcode-select --install
+* This should install the command line developer tools that some of the R packages need to run.